 In reading about AI two things have struck me.
 The first is that there is no objective or agreed-upon scientific definition of what intelligence is.
 In other words when we come to trying to design an intelligent machine, we use ourselves as a model or benchmark, without having a precise knowledge of why and how we are intelligent.
 The second is that the esoteric model of attention and consciousness, expounded by Gurdjieff and Ouspensky, is more revealing and precise than present-day scientific theories.

 Intelligence.
 Intelligence is difficult to define simply because there are many kinds of intelligence.
 This is hardly a mystery.
 A brilliant physicist may be socially inept.
 He may excel in understanding how the physical laws of the universe operate, but at the same time have no understanding of why the people around him act the way they do.
-In other words he may have a profound intellectual intelligence and a childish emotional intelligence.
+He may have a profound intellectual intelligence and a childish emotional intelligence.
 The model taught by Gurdjieff defines seven separate centers of intelligence for man: the intellectual, emotional, moving, and instinctive centers (collectively called the four lower centers), a separate center for sex, and two higher centers, which only function regularly as a result of inner effort.
 Though these centers are said to be energetic and can exist in the entire body, the four lower centers are easily observed to have a center of gravity in specific places in the body: the intellectual center in the head, the emotional center in the solar plexus, and the instinctive and moving centers in the lower part of the back.
 There is a simple exercise to demonstrate this.
 Every time a man says the word ‘I’ it automatically sounds in the center that is uppermost at the time; that is, in the head, the solar plexus, or the lower back.
 If his statement about himself is emotionally charged, it will sound in the solar plexus; if he is thinking or considering something, it will sound in the head, and if he is desirous of something, it will sound in the lower back.